jthack/hydeout/_posts/2024-04-24-incremental-learning.md

 Imagine feeding the system a series of disparate articles and posts about the same incident.
 It could compile a full timeline and detailed list.
 Or if you had it process live audio or video, where it would be a necessity to ingest the content bit-by-bit, it would be able to update a timeline or key points in real-time.

 I view it like the difference between cramming for a test by reading a textbook cover to cover and actually learning the material over time.
-The latter approach leads to a deeper, more "human" understanding because it can be saved with time-based context or ordering and LLMs are generally able to be more verbose and detailed with a higher ratio of output tokens to input content.
+The latter approach leads to a deeper, more "human" understanding because it can be saved with time-based context or ordering, and LLMs are generally able to be more verbose and detailed with a higher ratio of output tokens to input content.

 ## Some Ideas
 The applications for this type of incremental learning AI are endless.
 It could be used to: